Rajdeep777/E-Commerce-Website/README.md

-# Welcome to React Ecommerce Webstie
+# Welcome to React Ecommerce Website

 ## Follow the 3 Steps and your good to go.